 Atwood was included in the National Portrait Gallery’s Outwin Boochever Triennial (Smithsonian Museum).
-He won first place in Portraiture in the Prix de la Photographie Paris.
+He won first place in Portraiture in the Prix de la Photographie Paris and Gold Medal at the Vienna International Photo Award.
 Atwood also won Photographer of the Year from London's Worldwide Photography Gala Awards, as well as first place in Portraiture.

-Atwood's work has exhibited over 60 times in over 15 countries, including at the National Portrait Gallery (Smithsonian Museum), Griffin Museum of Photography, George Eastman Museum, National Museum of Finland (Finland), D’Amour Museum of Fine Arts, Kemper Art Museum, Center for Fine Art Photography, Museum of Photographic Arts, House of Lucie, Annenberg Space for Photography, MoMA, University of the Arts, Frank Museum, Center for Photography at Woodstock, Benaki Museum (Greece), Museum of Science and Technology (Germany), Shibuya Cultural Center (Japan), Círculo de Bellas Artes Museum (Spain), LA Center for Digital Art, Pacific Design Center, Manhattan Arts International and other institutions.
+Atwood's work has exhibited over 60 times in over 15 countries including at the National Portrait Gallery (Smithsonian Museum), Royal Photographic Society (UK), Griffin Museum of Photography, George Eastman Museum, National Museum of Finland (Finland), D’Amour Museum of Fine Arts, Kemper Art Museum, LACMA Library, MoMA, Center for Fine Art Photography, Annenberg Space for Photography, House of Lucie, Museum of Photographic Arts, Frank Museum, Center for Photography at Woodstock, Benaki Museum (Greece), Museum of Science and Technology (Germany), Shibuya Cultural Center (Japan), Círculo de Bellas Artes Museum (Spain) and LA Center for Digital Art.

-His work exhibits at various galleries, most recently ClampArt (NYC), Steven Kasher Gallery (NYC), Louis Stern Fine Arts (LA), Farmani Gallery (LA), PDNB Gallery (Dallas), Photo-Eye Gallery (Santa Fe), Jules Maeght Gallery (San Francisco), Na Kashirke Art Gallery (Russia), Museanum Gallery (Germany) and Proyecto Galeria (Mexico).
-And he’s exhibited at various art fairs such as Paris Photo, AIPAD, Photo LA, Art Basel Miami Beach, Frieze, Art Los Angeles Contemporary, Armory Show, Photoville, MOPLA, Yixian International Photo Festival (China), Vienna Summer Photo Festival (Austria), Yangon Photo Festival (Myanmar), Helsinki Photo Festival (Finland) and Athens Photo Festival (Greece).
+Galleries that have exhibited his work include ClampArt (NYC), Steven Kasher Gallery (NYC), Foley Gallery (NYC), Louis Stern Fine Arts (LA), Farmani Gallery (LA), PDNB Gallery (Dallas), Photo-Eye Gallery (Santa Fe), Jules Maeght Gallery (San Francisco), BBA Gallery (Germany), Galerie Huit Arles (France) and Proyecto Galeria (Mexico).
+And he’s exhibited at various art fairs such as Paris Photo, AIPAD, Photo LA, Armory Show, Art Basel Miami, Frieze, SCOPE, Art Los Angeles Contemporary, Photoville, Yixian International Photo Festival (China), Helsinki Photo Festival (Finland) and Athens Photo Festival (Greece).

-His work has been featured in over 200 publications in over 15 countries including The Guardian, New York Times, Los Angeles Times, Washington Post, San Francisco Chronicle, Denver Post, Wall Street Journal, New Yorker, Los Angeles Magazine, New York Magazine, Elle, Harvard Magazine, Art Newspaper, Artforum, Art Ltd., Artillery, Applied Arts, Photo Life, Photo Selection, The Photo Review, Popular Photography, PDN, Rangefinder, LenScratch, Feature Shoot, Photographer's Forum, Publisher’s Weekly, Huffington Post, Upworthy and VICE.
-Atwood has also appeared on Sirius, CBS, ABC, Bravo, HGTV, Logo, Telemundo and other networks.
+His work has been featured in over 200 publications in over 15 countries including The Guardian, New York Times, New Yorker, Los Angeles Times, Washington Post, San Francisco Chronicle, Denver Post, Wall Street Journal, Los Angeles Magazine, New York Magazine, Elle, Harvard Magazine, Art Newspaper, Artforum, Art Ltd., Artillery, Photo Life, Photo Selection, The Photo Review, Popular Photography, PDN, Rangefinder, LenScratch, Feature Shoot, Photographer's Forum, Huffington Post, Upworthy and VICE.
+Atwood has also appeared on Sirius, CBS, ABC, Bravo, Telemundo and other networks.